Avalue-Technology/edge.ai.jetson.agx.orin.AIB-NIAO-S/Docker_JetPack_6.x.md

 # External Storage
 Because of NVIDIA Jetson AGX Orin 64 GB is using shared memory architecture.
 So we will recommand you to extend NVMe SSD for Docker Images, Containers...etc.
+Besides, Edge AI Models can also take up a lot of disk space.
+Please refer to the following steps to expand the NVMe SSD storage, then install Docker, and ensure all relevant files are stored within the expanded NVMe SSD.

 ## Format External Storage - ext4
 ```bash